ethanmsl/Support-CLI/README.md

 mv .zlogin zbackup/
 mv .zlogout zbackup/
 ```
+(NOTE: you'll likely get multiple `No such file or directory` responses.
+That's fine, it's unlikely you'd have all of those files.
+As long you issued the above commands in your home directory `cd ~` you're all set.)

 **Step 2:** check if you have a .config file already for some reason and whether any folders with the same name as ours exist.
 ```zsh
 cd ~